friend0/CyberRC/firmware/README.md

-# TeensyCyberRC
+# CyberRC Firmware

+The CyberRC Firmware runs onboard a Teensy microcontroller, and can emulate a gamped or joystick, as well as act as an RC trainer output device.
-The embedded code for CyberRC takes Protobuf encoded messages over Serial as input, and outputs gamepad commands.
+The firmware for CyberRC takes Protobuf encoded messages over Serial as input, and output control commands as an emulated Xbox controller, or through a PPM signal that is usable by almost any RC radio for controlling vehicles.

+CyberRC is the "server" counterpart to the client libraries in this repo.
-This allows controllers to send outputs to video games or other applications that require game pad or joystick inputs.
-The primary use case is the  development of control algorithms, and training ML policies.
+Using a client library, an autonomous controller can send commands to video games or real drones.
+The primary use case is the  development of control algorithms.

-If CyberRC is the virtual interface from an autonomous controller, then TeensyCyberRC is the physical interface.
-TeensyCyberRC runs onboard a Teensy microcontroller, and emulates a gamepad or joystick.

-# Teensy Support
+## Teensy Version Support
 CyberRC has been developed on the Teensy 4.1, but should be portable to the 4.0, and likely portable to 3.6 and 3.2.

+### TODO: Compatibility matrix

 # Dependencies and Development